 - How your proposed clusters of courses provide the necessary knowledge or practical application of skills for your academic and/or professional goals.
 Also state directly and succinctly what each cluster contributes to the whole program and why this knowledge or skill is important.

 - Designate the general nature of your thesis or project, including procedures for collecting, evaluating, and applying the data.

-- The code is “+” for each course already completed, “t” for transfer courses and, “ip” (in progress) for courses currently being taken.
+- The complete is “x” for each course already completed, “t” for transfer courses and, “ip” (in progress) for courses currently being taken.
 Leave the space blank if the course is yet-to-be taken.